Container gardening tips

 5. Once the fruit begins to ripen, protect your berry harvest from birds by isolating the crop.
 Netting continues to be the most complete and effective way to reduce bird damage in small fruit plantings.
 It is the most durable and with proper care, may last up 10 years.
 You can purchase bird netting or find something at the local fabric store.
 This fabric or netting is placed over the plant once the bush has stopped flowering and sets fruit.

 This particular plant that I purchased is very healthy.
-It has hundreds of fruit that have already set and is just waiting to ripen.
+It has hundreds of pieces of fruit that have already set and are just waiting to ripen.
 There is also new growth so I will have plenty of fruit next year too.
-You can buy plants online or find a sale on Monrovia plants at a nursery near you.
-Even if you don’t need a low chill plant like I do, there is sure to be a beautiful Monrovia blueberry just for your region.
+You can buy plants online or find a plant at a nursery near you.
+Even if you don’t need a low chill plant like I do, there is sure to be a blueberry just for your region.

 Chill Hours of Common Fruit, Nuts & Berries